 These include:

-Always ask a doctor before taking any vitamins or other supplements, as they may interfere with other medications a person is taking or cause unpleasant side effects.
+It is important for individuals to always check with a healthcare professional before taking any vitamins or other supplements.
+This is because they may interfere with other medications or cause unpleasant side effects.

-People who want to decrease their dosage or stop taking antidepressants should speak with a doctor.
-Do not stop taking antidepressants or other mental health medications without first consulting a doctor.
+People who wish to decrease their dosage or stop taking antidepressants should speak with a healthcare professional.
+It is important not to stop taking antidepressants or other mental health medications without medical supervision.

 If the side effects of antidepressants are intolerable, a doctor may be able to recommend a different medication.

-If a person feels that they do not need the medication anymore, they can work with their doctor to gradually decrease the dosage.
+If a person feels that they no longer need the medication, they can work with a healthcare or mental health professional to gradually decrease the dosage.

-Although withdrawal symptoms are common, it is important to tell a doctor about them.
+Although withdrawal symptoms are common, it is important to tell a healthcare professional about them.
 There may be ways to help minimize withdrawal symptoms and help a person feel better as they go through the process of reducing or stopping their medication.

 If a person is experiencing severe symptoms or thoughts of self-harm or suicide, they should seek emergency medical care.